FoodStandardsAgency/fsa-pattern-library-source/README.md

 ## Running locally
-If you want to use Storybook with the main site locally, copy `.env.local` into `.env` and change the DRUPAL_PATTERN_LIBRARY_URL to the location of the pattern library folder in your Drupal project.
+If you want to use Storybook with the main site locally, copy `.env.local` into `.env` and change the DRUPAL_PATTERN_LIBRARY_PATH to the location of the pattern library folder in your Drupal project.

 Then run `make local` to build locally.
 ```